mikekelly/hal_specification/hal_specification.md

 ```

 #### Link Relations
 Links have a relation (aka. 'rel').
-This can be seen as the semantic -
+This indicates the semantic -
 the meaning - of a particular link.

 Link rels are the main way of distinguishing between a resource's links.